GSA/fpkilint/docs/cpct_contact_us.md

 ## Contact Us

-Questions or comments about the Certificate Profile Compliance Tool (CPCT)?
+* Do you have questions or comments about the Certificate Profile Compliance Tool (CPCT)?

-* You can submit questions and comments by creating or posting to an existing [GitHub issue](https://github.com/GSA/fpkilint/){:target="_blank"}.
+o You can submit questions and comments by creating or posting to an existing [GitHub issue](https://github.com/GSA/fpkilint/){:target="_blank"}.

-Questions about the Federal PKI X.509 Certificate Policies or Certificate and Certificate Revocation List (CRL) Profiles?
+* Do you have questions about the Federal PKI X.509 Certificate Policies or Certificate and Certificate Revocation List (CRL) Profiles?

-* This webpage may contain the answer to your question: [FPKI X.509 Certificate Policies and Certificate Profiles](https://www.idmanagement.gov/fpki/){:target="_blank"}.
+o You may find the answer to your question here: [FPKI X.509 Certificate Policies and Certificate Profiles](https://www.idmanagement.gov/fpki/){:target="_blank"}.

 ### All Other Questions or Comments - Email Us

-For all other questions or comments, please email us at **icam@gsa.gov**.
+* For all other questions or comments, please email us at **icam@gsa.gov**.
 [Or should this be **fpki@gsa.gov**?]

 We’ll make every effort to respond to your email as quickly as possible.
 If our response will take longer to prepare, we’ll let you know when you can expect to receive an answer.